Stage Boundaries & Pipeline Positioning

 Confidence Metric Architecture

-Aviation maintenance records contain high-stakes identifiers (part numbers, serial numbers, AD/SB references, life-limited component hours).
+Aviation maintenance records contain high-stakes identifiers: part numbers, serial numbers, AD/SB references, and life-limited component hours.
 Treating OCR output as deterministic introduces unacceptable compliance risk.
 Confidence scoring must operate across three granularities:

-page_seg_confand per-character confidence; AWS Textract and Azure AI Document Intelligence return per-block confidence percentages.
-These values are normalized to a 0–100 scale. - Field-Level: Aggregates character scores using weighted harmonic means.
-Critical zones (e.g., ATA chapter blocks, release-to-service signatures) receive higher penalty weights for low-confidence regions.
+- Field-level — aggregates character scores using a weighted harmonic mean.
+Critical zones (ATA chapter blocks, release-to-service signatures) receive higher penalty weights for low-confidence characters.
 Overlapping bounding boxes trigger spatial conflict resolution before aggregation.

-- Document-Level: Computed as the harmonic mean of all field-level scores.
-This mathematical formulation prevents high-confidence boilerplate text from masking degraded critical fields, ensuring localized scan artifacts or ink bleed-through trigger appropriate routing.
+- Document-level — computed as the harmonic mean of all field-level scores.
+This formulation prevents high-confidence boilerplate text from masking degraded critical fields, ensuring localized scan artifacts or ink bleed-through trigger appropriate routing.

 The weighted harmonic mean used for field aggregation is:

-where is the per-character confidence (0–100) and is the criticality weight for that character (higher for ATA-chapter and release-to-service zones).
-The harmonic mean is dominated by the lowest terms, which is precisely the desired bias for airworthiness data.
+where is the per-character confidence (0–100) and is the criticality weight for that character position (higher for ATA-chapter and release-to-service zones).
+The harmonic mean is dominated by the lowest terms, which is precisely the desired bias for airworthiness data where a single ambiguous digit in a serial number can void traceability.

 Intermediate confidence payloads are serialized alongside raw OCR JSON to enable deterministic replay during compliance audits or model retraining cycles.